3dem/relion-documents/source/SPA_tutorial/Validation.rst

 Analysing the results
 ---------------------

-We used ``shiny`` as an alias.
 Running with 8 MPI processes, this job took approximately 7 minutes.
-The output is a file called ``LocalRes/polished/relion_locres.mrc`` that may be used in UCSF :textsc:`chimera` to color the `Postprocess/polished/postprocess.mrc` map according to local resolution.
+The output is a file called ``LocalRes/job031/relion_locres.mrc`` that may be used in UCSF :textsc:`chimera` to color the `Postprocess/job030/postprocess.mrc` map according to local resolution.
 This is done using ``[Tools]-[Volume data]-[Surface color]``, and then select ``by volume data value`` and browse to the ``resmap`` file.

 Unique to the |RELION| option is the additional output of a locally-filtered (and sharpened map), which may be useful to describe the overall variations in map quality in a single map.
-This map is saved as ``LocalRes/polished/relion_locres_filtered.mrc`` and can be visualised directly in UCSF :textsc:`chimera` (and optionally also coloured by local resolution as before).
+This map is saved as ``LocalRes/job031/relion_locres_filtered.mrc`` and can be visualised directly in UCSF :textsc:`chimera` (and optionally also coloured by local resolution as before).

 Checking the handedness